-The following table sets forth the compensation and benefits that were paid to or earned by our Named Executive Officers for various historical periods.
 The "Summary Compensation Table" set forth below should be read in connection with the tables and narrative descriptions that follow.
-The "Outstanding Equity Awards at Fiscal Year End Table" and provides further information on the Named Executive Officers' potential realizable value and actual value realized with respect to their equity awards.
+The "Outstanding Equity Awards at Fiscal Year End Table" and "Option Exercises and Stock Vested Table" provide further information on the named executive officers' potential realizable value and actual value realized with respect to their equity awards.